JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-20-Ethereum-ICO-hard-cap.md

 ---
 layout: post
-title: Ethereum ICO - Minted Crowdsale
+title: Ethereum ICO - The token and crowdsale
-published: true
+published: false
 comments: true
 excerpt_separator: <!--more-->
 ---

-The previous [post](https://jakubszwajka.github.io/Ethereum-token/) was about the ERC20 token.
+The previous post was about ERC20 token.
 Now let's prepare Crowdsale for this token.
 I'll keep this Crowdsale simple here.
+The main properties will be:

+* BonkToken will be minted,

+* There will be hard cap for this Crowdsale,

+* Min amount of eth to invest will be defined.
+We don't want to have "penny investors".

 ## The Crowdsale

-Creating a basic crowdsale follows the same steps as making a Token.
-Inheritance here is a blessing when creating new things quickly in Solidity (one-week Solidity dev opinion alert 😜).
+Creating basic crowdsale follows exact the same steps as making token.
+Inheritance here is a blessing when creating new thinks quickly in Solidity (one week Solidity dev opinion alert :p ).

 ```solidity
 pragma solidity 0.5.5;